AdobeDocs/commerce-cloud-tools/src/pages/docker/containers/service.md

 ./vendor/bin/ece-docker build:compose --mode="developer" --php <version> --no-varnish
 ```

 You can specify `VARNISHD_PARAMS` and other environment variables using ENV to specify custom values for required parameters.
-This is usually done by adding the configuration to the `docker-compose.override.yml` file.
+This is done by adding the configuration to the `docker-compose.override.yml` file.

 **To clear the Varnish cache**: